...Before Starting Trade Shows

 2. DRAYAGE IS THE MOST EXPENSIVE WAY

-Drayage rates have increased dramatically in recent years, possibly because so many exhibitors have switched to lightweight booth designs like Skyline’s.
+Drayage rates have increased dramatically in recent years, possibly because so many exhibitors have switched to lightweight booth designs.
 So, in order to offset the lower weight of the exhibits, drayage charges have been upped per pound.
 If you still design old-fashioned, heavier exhibits, the drayage costs can be a real punch in the gut.
 It will cost as much to move your exhibit across the convention center as it does to move it across the country.

 3. IT’S HARD TO TAKE YOUR VERY FIRST LEAD AT A SHOW